 Buying a ready-to-use NAS will save on storage space, because this kind of NAS is usually smaller, you won’t need to set up anything on your own, and media servers that are already completed are easily implemented into your established system setup.

 After you have decided on a ready-to-use NAS or building your own, you should consider the hard drive.
 How many hard drives you want depends on how much content you have.
-The more TV shows, movies and other media data you have, the more hard drives you want.
+The more TV shows, movies and other media streaming data you have, the more hard drives you want.

 Computers usually come with a 3.5 inch hard drive, but you may need to add more.
-If you DIY your own media server, then you will have to look into an external hard drive.
-The next step is to connect the media server to your home network, so you want an ethernet cable for the most stable connections.
+If you DIY your own server, then you will have to look into an external hard drive.
+The next step is to connect the server to your home network, so you want an ethernet cable for the most stable connections.